IntelliTect/CodingGuidelines/docs/coding/csharp.md

 ### Methods
 - :x: DO NOT: Return null from a method with a return type of IEnumerable<T>.
-- :no_entry: AVOID Null checks on IEnumerable<T> return values.
+- :no_entry: AVOID: Null checks on IEnumerable<T> return values.
 - :x: DO NOT: Return null from a method with a return type Task<T>.

 ### Exceptions